John C. Moser: Career

-Before Moser received his B.S. in entomology in 1951, he was assisting the OSU Professor C.H.
-Kennedy, from which he learned the most important basics of ant systematics and behavior.
 After 1951, when the Korean War reached its apex, Moser became assigned to the Army Chemical Center at Edgewood Arsenal near Baltimore, where he served as a technician at the Army Medical Corps, Insect Physiology Laboratory.
-There he stood in cooperation with several famous scientists, who became his mentors.
-One of them was Bertram Sacktor, one of the leading insect biochemists at those times.
-With him and other colleagues, Moser got his first scientific publication as a junior author:"Dephosphorylation of ATP by tissues of the American cockroach", which was considered cutting edge science.
+One of his mentors was Bertram Sacktor, one of the leading insect biochemists at those times.
+With him and other colleagues, Moser got his first scientific publication as a junior author:"Dephosphorylation of ATP by tissues of the American cockroach".

 Before Moser was released from the Army in 1953, he described his new species of Torymus together with other new parasitoids from his hackberry galls in Columbus.
 His mentor for this work was Barnard D. Burks, who encouraged him for his further scientific career.

-John C. Moser completed later his master's degree at the OSU in biological control under Professor Alvah Peterson.

 After he had finished his Ph.D. in 1958, he was informed by Jack Coyne about the possibility to apply for a GS-4 position in the Station's Timber Management Research unit at Alexandria, LA.
-That's were Moser arrived on July 1, 1958 as the first Ph.D. entomologist, which was hired by the Southern Forest Experiment Station.
+Moser arrived on July 1, 1958 as the first Ph.D. entomologist,hired by the Southern Forest Experiment Station.

+He conducted research on the Texas leafcutter ant and the red imported fire ant and focused his studies not only on these ants, but specifically also to the mite fauna, being associated with these insects.
+Also bark beetles and associated mites were a remarkable part of his pioneering research contributions.
+His extensive mite collection contains many species of different major mite-taxa from around the world, with most of them representing phoretic species, which use insects to be carried to their new habitats.
+Moser described numerous new mite species and some species are also named after him.

 In Alexandria, Moser began to perform studies on the town ant Atta texana, a significant pest on pine seedlings during reforestation.
 His supervisor was Wiliam F. Mann, who was searching for a short-term effort to control the ant colonies.
 This caused a conflict between his destination and the scientific persuasion of Moser, who thought that only long-term studies to understand the ant's biology would enable a successful control of this ant species.
-Despite of these conflicts with his supervisor, Moser could continue with his research access.
+Despite these conflicts with his supervisor, Moser could continue with his research access.
 While doing so, he collaborated with numerous elite scientists.
 One of them was Edward O. Wilson, the famous ant biologist, who won two Pulitzer Prizes.

 Since 1962, Moser was additionally involved in research projects about mites associated with bark beetles, at its beginning under the leadership of William H. Bennett.

+Retirement

 Moser retired on December 31, 1989, but immediately signed on as a volunteer with the Forest Service.
-He continued almost until his death in 2015 with remarkable research projects.
+He continued almost until his death in 2015 with research projects.
 He for example was involved in the excavation and mapping of a town ant colony or studied interrelationships among bark beetles, mites, fungi and nematodes and continued with international collaborations on species identification.